meryembeghanova/guessinggame.py/README.md

 # guessinggame.py
-This program is an interactive Hot–Cold number guessing game written in Python.What makes this program especially amazing is that it can run continuously for as long as the user wants without crashing.
+This program is an interactive Hot–Cold number guessing game written in Python.What makes this program especially amazing is that it can run continuously for as long as the user wants without crashing. y making this code, I learned how to use loops and reviewed conditionals again.